sharptech-labs/aplus1202-linux-labs/README.md

 - `setup/` → VM and environment setup notes
 - `labs/` → Command-focused exercises by topic
 - `troubleshooting/` → Case studies of real issues and fixes
-- `snapshots/` → Notes on checkpoints and rollback testing

 ---

 ## Usage